tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/04-code-deploy.md

 During the deploy try **View instances** and then **View events** to follow the progress and see what's happening.

 ---
-**Extra mile:** once the deploy is finish:
+**Extra mile:** once the deploy finished:

-- Try hitting the API with something like Postman
+- Try hitting the API with something like [Postman](https://www.getpostman.com/) or [httpie](https://httpie.org/).
-- What effect the deploy has?
-Where end up all the Python code? is the API connected with the RDS already? `ssh` has all that answers, and more.
+- What effect did the deploy have?
+Where did all the Python code end up?
+Is the API connected with the RDS already? `ssh` in to get all those answers, and more.

 ---
 **Next:** we are going to [finish our first deploy](/workshop/s3-web-ec2-api-rds/05-finishing-up.md), only some extra parameters are missing!